Our Favorite: Dr. Gary’s Best Breed Breed German Dog Diet

 German Shepherds do not necessarily need special food, but you should look for certain ingredients in their food in order to provide the vitamins and nutrients a large, energetic dog breed needs.
 German Shepherds are prone to joint issues, especially as they age.
 Therefore, you want to provide your dog with nutrients that will promote healthy joints.
 German Shepherds are also a highly energetic breed, so they need lots of protein.

 Another issue that seems to plague some German Shepherds is digestive issues.
 Some Germans have sensitive stomachs.
 They may not digest wheat or other grains well.
-Keep this in mind when choosing dog food.
+So, grain free dog food may be a good option.
 Keep in mind that some dogs will exhibit food allergies.
 This can lead to loss of hair from your dog scratching or biting at his skin.
 If food allergies are the culprit, you’ll want to steer clear of grains— even something as nutritious rice.

 What should I look for in high-quality dog food?